byronwall/excel-site/_posts/2018-11-19-blanks-and-charts.md

 Pro Tip: use `#N/A!` to tell Excel to not plot a blank cell in a chart.
 All other options will plot a `0` instead.

 When you're doing data analysis, one of the prime techniques for knowing what you've got is to chart the data.
-When you're charting, it's importnat to know how Excel will handle the variou sorts of good and bad data you give it.
+When you're charting, it's important to know how Excel will handle the variou sorts of good and bad data you give it.
 For charts, blank cells are one of the biggest hurdles.
 The mian rules for balnks cells and charts are:

 - A blank cell will plot as a zero by default
 - A cell is considered blank whether it is actually blank or is the result of a formulas which returns `""`.